SFDO-Community-Sprints/common-data-model-refugee-support/README.md

 ## Entity Relationship Diagram
 ![Refugee Support ERD](Refugee%20Support%20Starter%20Pack%20ERD.png)
 ## Installation
-Documentation only (apsiration to convert to a package at a later date)
+Documentation only (aspiration to convert to a package at a later date)
 ## Contributing to the Data Model